reidpat/evolvingcyborgblog/src/site/notes/200 Projects/240 Blog/What does it mean to be a cyborg❓.md

 Let's take the example of artificial eye implants which display information about the world around us.
 If someone where to surgically remove their biological eyeballs and replace them with a computerized system, we would no doubt have no issues with describing them as a cyborg.
 But how is this functionally different than reading the screen of your smartphone?
 In both cases information is being processed by an electronic system and being fed into our optic nerve.
 In the case of surgically implanted eyeballs, the computer interfaces directly with this nerve, where with the smartphone it is first mediated by the lens and light receptors within the biological eyeball.

+*This is currently a work in progress - please be patient as I finish it 😅*

 **As technology changes, we change with it**